 The structure of English teaching is based upon the 2014 English National Curriculum and covers all of the recommended objectives.
 To ensure that there is adequate time for developing English skills, each KS1/2 class has a dedicated English lesson each day.
-This is a 90 minute session which incorporates all handwriting, spelling/phonics, reading and writing activities so that the children are able to use and apply their skills in different contexts.
+This is a 105 minute session which incorporates all handwriting, spelling/phonics, reading and writing activities so that the children are able to use and apply their skills in different contexts.
 However, children will have opportunities to use and apply their English skills across the curriculum both with guidance and independently.
 Teaching and learning takes place within a whole class setting and, in the main differentiation is through a variety of means including task, resources, adult support, groupings and outcome.
 Phonics groups in EYFS and KS1 are set following assessment and children may move between groups depending on their progress and achievement.

-The teacher will lead smaller ability led guided reading and writing groups of approximately six children during the lesson.
-Within guided groups, teachers move children forward by focusing specifically on reading and writing targets which are particular to that group of children.
+Within guided teaching, teachers move children forward by focusing specifically on reading and writing targets which are particular to that group of children.
 Additional adults are used to support the teaching of English.
 They work under the guidance of the teacher with small groups of children or individuals.